DArTseq Data Types

 DArTseq generates two types of data:

-- scores for presence/absence (dominant) markers, called SilicoDArTs as they are analogous to microarray DArTs, but extracted in silico from sequences obtained from genomic representations
+- Scores for presence/absence (dominant) markers, called SilicoDArTs as they are analogous to microarray DArTs, but extracted in silico from sequences obtained from genomic representations, and;

 - SNPs in fragments present in the representation.